kr-stn/kr-stn.github.io/_posts/2015-07-06-fast-linear-1D-interpolation-with-numba.md

 ---
 published: true
 layout: post
-title: Fast linear 1D interpolation
+title: Fast linear 1D interpolation with numba
 ---

 I am currently doing time-series analysis on MODIS derived vegetation index data.
 In order to get a reliable signal from the data outliers need to be removed and the resulting gaps interpolated/filled before further filtering/smoothing of the signal.
 The time-series for one tile, covering 10° by 10°, spans roughly 14 years with 46 images per year.
 Each image weighs in at around 70-100 Mb.
 If you are processing, say, Africa you are looking at roughly 2.3 *Terrabyte* of input data.
 Interpolation of such massive amounts of data begs teh question - **What is the fastest way to do it?**